Classification and Description of Bosonic Symmetry Protected Topological Phases with semiclassical Nonlinear Sigma models: Full classification of SPT phases

 In order to represent $G_{ab}$ as $\mathcal{Z}$, we need to introduce a $Z_2$ gauge field that couples to $\mathcal{Z}$, because $\mathcal{Z}$ is a ``fractional" representation of $G_{ab}$, and $G_{ab}$ is invariant under gauge transformation $\mathcal{Z} \rightarrow - \mathcal{Z}$.
-In the language of lattice gauge theory, our statement in the previous paragraph implies that one of the possible confined phases of this $Z_2$ gauge field is trivial in the bulk without any extra symmetry breaking or topological degeneracy, which awaits further analysis.
+In the language of lattice gauge theory, our statement in the previous paragraph implies that one of the possible confined phases of this $Z_2$ gauge field is trivial in the bulk without any extra symmetry breaking or topological degeneracy, namely the vison (a dynamical $Z_2$ $\pi-$flux coupled to $\mathcal{Z}$) in the bulk can condensed without breaking any symmetry.
+This is indeed possible, because if we weakly break the SU(2) symmetry down to U(1), Eq.~\ref{o4theta2} describes a bosonic integer quantum Hall state with Hall conductivity $8$.
+A $\pi-$flux in this system carries charge $4$, which can be fully screened by four bosons, while maintaining its bosonic statistics.
+Thus a vison can safely condense in the bulk, confine the field $\mathcal{Z}$, and drive the system into a SO(3) SPT phase.

 {\it The final classification of SPT phases with $SO(3)$ symmetry is}: \beqn 1d: \mathbb{Z}_2 , \ \ \ 2d: \mathbb{Z}, \ \ \ 3d: \mathbb{Z}_1. \eeqn